Proverbs 31:10-31 · Proverbs · Updated April 25, 2026

 Summary

-The passage from Proverbs 31:10-31 is a poetic description of the ideal woman, often referred to as the "Virtuous Woman."
-This section of Proverbs is significant because it outlines the qualities and actions that define a woman of virtue, offering a timeless standard for behavior and character.
-The passage begins by posing a question about the rarity and value of such a woman, stating that her worth is far above rubies (31:10).
-The stage is set in a household context, with the main characters being the Virtuous Woman, her husband, and her children.
+Proverbs 31:10-31 offers a poetic description of the ideal woman, often referred to as the "Virtuous Woman."
+This section of Proverbs outlines the qualities and actions that define a woman of virtue, offering a standard for behavior and character.
+It begins by posing a question about the rarity and value of such a woman, stating that her worth is far above rubies (31:10).
+Set in a household context, the main characters are The Virtuous Woman, her husband, and her children.
 Her husband trusts her completely, and she consistently brings him good, not harm, throughout her life (31:11-12).

-The passage details the daily activities and attributes of the Virtuous Woman.
+The passage details the daily activities and attributes of The Virtuous Woman.
 She is industrious, seeking wool and flax and working willingly with her hands (31:13).
-She is like a merchant ship, bringing food from afar and rising early to provide for her household and maidens (31:14-15).
-She is also savvy in business, considering a field and buying it, and planting a vineyard with her earnings (31:16).
-Her strength and diligence are emphasized as she works late into the night (31:17-18).
+Like a merchant ship, she brings food from afar and rises early to provide for her household and maidens (31:14-15).
+She is savvy in business, considering a field and buying it, and planting a vineyard with her earnings (31:16).
+Her strength and diligence shine as she works late into the night (31:17-18).
 She is generous, extending her hand to the poor and needy (31:20).
 Her household is well-prepared for any season, and she is skilled in making clothing (31:21-22).
 Her husband is respected in the community, partly due to her influence (31:23).
 She produces and sells fine linen and girdles, demonstrating her entrepreneurial spirit (31:24).
 Wisdom and kindness define her speech, and she is attentive to her household, avoiding idleness (31:26-27).

 The passage concludes by highlighting the respect and praise the Virtuous Woman receives from her family and community.
 Her children call her blessed, and her husband praises her, acknowledging that she surpasses all others in virtue (31:28-29).
 The text emphasizes that charm is deceptive and beauty is fleeting, but a woman who fears the Lord is to be praised (31:30).
-The passage ends by stating that she should be rewarded for her labors, and her works will bring her praise at the city gates (31:31).
-The conclusion underscores the significance of her character and actions as the basis for her honor and recognition.
+It ends by stating that she should be rewarded for her labors, and her works will bring her praise at the city gates (31:31).
+The conclusion emphasizes her character and actions as the basis for her honor and recognition.
+Proverbs 31:10-31 establishes the primary conclusion that the value and virtue of a woman are defined by her character and actions, not merely her external attributes or charm.
+The text praises a woman whose worth is likened to rare jewels (31:10) and emphasizes that her strength, wisdom, and fear of the Lord are the true sources of her honor (31:30).
+Her industriousness, generosity, and wisdom form a blueprint for a life that garners respect and praise from her family and community.
+This portrayal presents an ideal where inner qualities outweigh outward appearances, and family and social contributions are highly esteemed.

 Chiastic structure